-Gross profit was \$20.8 million in 2016 compared with \$20.0 million in 2015, an increase of \$0.9 million or 4.4%.
-Gross margin, which is defined as gross profit as a percentage of revenues, was 45.1% in 2016 compared with 47.8% in 2015, a decrease of 2.7 percentage points.
-The decrease in gross margin was attributable primarily to an unfavorable shift in geographic mix; our international sales which are lower margin sales, increased versus our domestic sales.
-We are also continuing to experience price compression on our international sales due to the strength of the US dollar.
+Gross profit was \$15.5 million in 2017 compared with \$20.8 million in 2016, a decrease of \$5.3 million or 25.5%.

+Gross margin, which is defined as gross profit as a percentage of revenues, was 37.3% in 2017 compared with 45.1% in 2016, a decrease of 7.8 percentage points.
+Gross margin decreased primarily due to additional costs related to our LIO product recall, unfavorable product and geographic mix changes, lower selling price for our retina products, and an increase in manufacturing variances.

-Gross margins are expected to continue to fluctuate due to changes in the relative proportions of domestic and international sales, the product mix of sales, manufacturing variances, total unit volume changes that lead to greater or lesser production efficiencies and a variety of other factors.
+Gross margins are expected to continue to fluctuate due to changes in the relative proportions of domestic and international sales, the product mix of sales, manufacturing variances, total unit volume changes that lead to greater or lesser production efficiencies, sales return and a variety of other factors.